dollworld/todolist/README.md

 ## Improvements:

-Future Improvements to add in the Login App
+Future Improvements to add in the ToDoList App
-* Add link to Password forgot and Create new account
+* fix Scrollbar
-* Allow to login with google account
+* Display Alert in pop
-* Try Firebase free app
+* Add color choices for the list items

 ## Technologies: